MateoNoboa/RGEE_NDVI_EXTRACT/README.md

 The GPS tracking data used in this workflow were exported from **Movebank** as CSV files, with one file per monitored individual (e.g., `mashca_points.csv`, `diego_points.csv`, `sucre_points.csv`).

-The workflow expects the original Movebank export to contain, at minimum, the following fields:
+The workflow expects each Movebank CSV to contain at least the following fields:

 | Column                        | Description                     |
 | ----------------------------- | ------------------------------- |